jinghuichen/DS440-25Spring/index.md

 **Teams**: Students may choose their own teams (typically 3-4 students per team).
 Those students without a team will be randomly paired.

 **Topics**: In general, students can pick whatever topics related to data science they are interested in.
 We encourage students to pick "fun and doable" project topics.
 But please note that DS440 is a capstone project course, thus we have a higher standard than a typical ML/DS course project.
-Simply applying an existing algorithm on some dataset (e.g., predicting the house price with regression algorithms) is not satisfiable.
+Simply applying an existing algorithm on some dataset (e.g., predicting the house price using linear regression) is not satisfiable.

 Your project should aim to either:
 - solve a new/realistic data science problem with no current solutions.